karma4u101/SEO-Friendly-Menu-Params/README.md

 There are two examples, the "ParamTest" menu entry point contains a "bare-bone" menu.param/menu.params usage example wile the "Countries" menu entry point also utilizes "Search Engine Optimization" -friendly url:s.
 To make things easy to follow the examples has extensive logging.

-This example is intended for those of you who need some compact and concise running and mostly ;) simple to follow example of a particular feature or concept in Lift.
+This _unofficial*_ example is intended for those of you who need some compact and concise running and mostly ;) simple to follow example of a particular feature or concept in Lift.

 After many years of Java EE development I started look at Scala/Lift in May 2011 so there may be some none "best practice" stuff in there